Best Places to

 style.

-lakes, or raging rivers, the beautiful scenery beckons you
+pristine lakes, or raging rivers, the beautiful scenery beckons you to reside there.

 system.